Hammarby IF: Supporters

 Hammarby has historically been regarded as a club with a mainly working-class fan base, due to its connection with the formerly working-class (but today gentrified) Södermalm district of Stockholm.
 Nowadays the club attracts fans from all parts of society.
 According to a 2016 poll, a large part of the club's fan base tends to support left-wing politics compared to those of their local rivals AIK and Djurgården.
 The club has strong ties to Söderort, the southern part of the Stockholm urban area.
 According to a survey made by Novus, Hammarby Football is the most popular football club in Stockholm.
-Between 2013 and 2016 Hammarby Fotball had the highest average attendance in Scandinavia.
-In 2015 Hammarby Fotball managed to break a Swedish record in regards to attendance, the support amounted to a season average of 25,507.
-The season 2022 Hammarby broke their own record with 26,372 average attandaces.
+Between 2013 and 2016 Hammarby Football had the highest average attendance in Scandinavia.
+In 2015 Hammarby Football managed to break a Swedish record in regards to attendance, the support amounted to a season average of 25,507.
+The season 2022 Hammarby broke their own record with 26,372 average attendance.